renashen314/WADS-Docsify-Demo/docs/goal.md

-A documentation template build with Ruby on Rails framework for all the web applications develop and maintian by WADS team.
+A **standardlized** documentation template for all the web applications develop and maintain by WADS team
+  - Easy to implement
+  - Easy to read
+  - Easy to maintain